Natalie's Health

 • If you notice that the mixture is too dry and crumbly, add a teaspoon of warm water.

 • Also, make sure you taste the dough.
 These chocolate peanut butter balls are lightly sweet, so if you feel like you need a bit more sweetness, feel free to add a teaspoon of maple syrup, raw honey, or date syrup.
-NOTE: If you're adding liquid sweetener, then there's no need to add hot water.
-Sweetener will bind the dough and make the texture sticky.

 Tips for storing